Top 10 Online Brand Protection Companies in USA to Safeguard Your Brand in 2026

 Cons

-• Marketplace counterfeit enforcement is less extensive than dedicated brand protection vendors.
+Marketplace counterfeit monitoring is narrower than dedicated brand protection platforms.

 9. Fortra (PhishLabs)